Asthma Awareness & Management

 Course Overview

-Here’s something that might surprise you.
 Prima Cura’s lead trainer has asthma.
 Managed well, day to day, no drama.
 But a few years ago, at a battle re-enactment, she had an attack.
-The people around her, experienced and capable people who knew her, didn’t recognise it.
+The people around her, experienced and capable people who knew her, did not recognise it.
 They assumed she was out of breath from the physical effort.
 It took a stranger to spot what was actually happening and help her get to her inhaler.

-No one did anything wrong.
-They just didn’t know what they were looking at.
+Nobody did anything wrong.
+They just did not know what they were looking at.

 Course Details